Horned deity

-Deities depicted with horns or antlers are found in many religions across the world.
-In religions that venerate animal deities, horned bulls, goats, and rams may be worshiped as deities or serve as the inspiration for a deity's appearance.
+Deities depicted with horns or antlers are found in numerous religions across the world.
+Horned animals, such as bulls, goats, and rams, may be worshiped as deities or serve as inspiration for a deity's appearance in religions that venerate animal gods.
 Many pagan religions include horned gods in their pantheons, such as Pan in Greek mythology and Ikenga in Odinala.
-Some neopagan religions have constructed these deities as the Horned God, representing the male part of their duotheistic theological system.
+Some neopagan religions have reconstructed these deities into the concept of the Horned God, representing the male aspect of divinity in Wiccan belief.

-In Abrahamic religions, horned deities are closely associated with demonology.
-Christian demons are described as having horns in the Book of Revelation, and other demons such as Satan, Baphomet, and Beelzebub are typically portrayed with horns.
+In Abrahamic religions, horned deities are often associated with demonology.
+Christian demons are described as having horns in the Book of Revelation, and figures such as Satan, Baphomet, and Beelzebub are typically depicted with horns.